 - Check your computer is not already infected.
 Run your anti-virus software to check.
 If it is infected, delete the infected files.

-- Keep yourself informed about the latest cyber security risks.
-Subscribe to email notification services that keep you informed about the latest cyber security risks and solutions.
+- Keep yourself informed about the latest online safety and security risks.
+Subscribe to email notification services that keep you informed about the latest online safety and security risks and solutions.
 See our Alert Service.

 On this page